 I gave the class 7 minutes to walk around and write words they already knew that exemplified the given prefix.
 The only catch?
 They couldn’t repeat a word that was already written.

-Here’s a peak at our posters after the first day…
+Here’s a peek at our posters after the first day…

 The next day, I grouped my students into 4 groups and each group got a poster.
 Their new job was to review each word on the poster and confirm that it indeed belonged on our exemplar poster for that prefix.